End qualified immunity in Texas

 • Starts attorney fees

-Yes.
-The proposed legislation states, “... (a) In an action brought under this chapter, a court shall award reasonable attorney’s fees and costs to a prevailing plaintiff.”
-Uses “shall”.
+Yes, section 135.0004 of the bill states, “... (a) In an action brought under this chapter, **a court shall award reasonable attorney’s fees and costs to a prevailing plaintiff**.”

 • Starts holding individual employees accountable